brianbancroft/ttc-clustering/README.md

 ## Stages

-1. [x] Determine End Points of the TTC Real-Time Feed
+- [x] Determine End Points of the TTC Real-Time Feed
-2. [x] Create back-end Framework that scrapes feed on command
+- [x] Create back-end Framework that scrapes feed on command
-3. [] Upload to PostGIS, using a `ST_Within` for each point to determine every point
+- [] Upload to PostGIS, using a `ST_Within` for each point to determine every point
-4. [] Create back-end feed that scrapes feed at certain times of day without user interaction
+- [] Create Cron Job that scrapes feed at certain times of day automatically
+- [] Setup Admin Panel which sets the tasks
-5. [] Determine whether systematic clustering is ongoing
+- [] Determine whether systematic clustering is ongoing
+- [] Create dataviz
+- [] Rebuild from mobile-first design
-6. [] Seek assistance from a Civic Tech community in both design of dataviz, bringing awareness to the issue (if there is one)
+- [] Seek assistance from a Civic Tech community to do the following:
-7. [] Create dataviz
-8. [] Bring to attention at certain levels.
+  1. Figure out better use strategy
+  2. Improve user experience
+  3. Determine better strategy for bringing forward to higher powers

 ## Disclaimer.